crossplane/crossplane/design/design-doc-composition-functions.md

       network: Accessible
       # How long the function may run before it's killed.
 Defaults to 10s.
       timeout: 30s
+      # Containers are run by an external process listening at the supplied
+      # endpoint.
+Specifying an endpoint is optional; the endpoint defaults to
+      # the below value.
+      endpoint: unix:///@crossplane/fn/default.sock
     # An x-kubernetes-embedded-resource RawExtension (i.e. an unschemafied
     # Kubernetes resource).
 Passed to the function as the config block of its
     # FunctionIO.